 AS A LISTENER AND

 Chicago Park District’s Night Out in the Parks soundwalks series explore our relationship the sounds around us.
 Discover the sounds of the city’s life: people, birds, insects, mammals, amphibians, and fish.
-Become a “citizen scientist.”
-For all ages – admission free.
+Become a citizen scientist.

 A Soundwalk is…

 - Any walk “whose main purpose is listening to the environment.
 It is exposing our ears to every sound

 - Environmental sounds are not just “noise” but “information” telling us what’s happening

 - Each soundwalk lasts less than one hour